 Discover, read, and share all the best content in one place

-Feedly is a feed reader, a tool that scans the blog feeds of the websites you select to download and present the content inside the app so you have all the content that interests you in one single place, nicely formatted.
+Feedly is a feed reader and news aggregator tool that scans the blog feeds of the websites you select to download and present the content inside the app so you have all the content that interests you in one single place, nicely formatted.

 If you want to follow content about say, digital nomads, on Reddit but don’t want to login to Reddit and get distracted, you can add this subreddit to your favorites for Feedly to watch.

 It’s a great system that simplifies the content curation process.
-Feedly is free but has some premium features that you might find interesting.
+Feedly's content curation app is free but the platform offers premium features that you might find useful.
 For most people, however, the free version is good enough and adds a powerful tool in the quest for better content discovery.

 - Powerful features are mostly free